ewanhowell5195/MinecraftTitleGenerator/README.md

 # Tileables
 ## Creating a tileable
-1. To create a new tileable, add the tileable to the `/tileables` folder, under a fitting subdirectory.
+1. To create a new tileable, add the tileable to the `tileables` folder under a fitting subdirectory.
 3. Edit the `tileables.json` file and add your tileable to it.
 This file follows the following formatting:
 ```js
 {